-Except in the cases of airline loyalty rewards (covered under section 2.2.2) of this policy) and fuel loyalty schemes such as Fly Buys etc., QLDC treats loyalty rewards accruing to employees carrying out their official duties as the property of QLDC.
+Except in the cases of airline loyalty rewards and fuel loyalty schemes such as Fly Buys etc., QLDC treats loyalty rewards accruing to employees carrying out their official duties as the property of QLDC.

 Where a reward/prize is obtained by chance and without inducement, it may be retained by the individual otherwise it will be the property of QLDC.
 Generally, prizes received from a free competition entry obtained while undertaking QLDC business are also considered a loyalty or reward scheme for the purposes of the QLDC policy.
 Exceptions are prizes received from competitions at training or conference events or through membership of professional bodies which are treated as the property of the individual.